Links

 Mitsuko was the elder of 2 daughters from a fairly well-to-do family.
 Her father was a lawyer and a landowner, and at times was also an officer in the Japanese army.
 He served in the war against China until he suffered a bayonet wound through his shoulder, but later went on to fight in WW2.
 Mitsuko was 10 years old when her father fought in China and 14 when the Japanese attacked Pearl Harbor, so her formative years were shaped by these wars.
 She was 18 at the end of WW2.

 Getting into high school and college was very competitive since the workforce was needed for the war effort.
 Mitsuko was fortunate to get into a good high school, but later her entire class (all females) was sent into forced labor in a bolt factory in Toyama.
 They were housed in a nice hotel nearby.
 Since she had a cousin with some influence, he was able to get her a job in the payroll department instead of the factory floor making bolts, like the rest of her classmates.
 She handled the money, paying all the workers in cash on payday.
-She did not want to do this, so she claimed to be sick and returned to her home but the Army soon came to her house to force her back to work.
+She was confined to a small room with the cash and had to ask for permission to leave to go to the bathroom.
+Besides being restrictive, the job was also very boring, so one day she claimed to be sick and returned to her home.
+The Army soon came knocking on her door to force her back to work.

 The complete destruction of Toyama